Adore2113/MarsHSim/README.md

 The system updates continuously using a timestep based simulation, modeling how a closed life support system maintains stability over time.

+> **Notice:** MarsHSim is currently undergoing a major subsystem rewrite.
+The simulator runs, but some systems are still being reconnected and calibrated, so certain outputs and alerts may not yet reflect the intended behavior.

 <p align="center">
 ♡♡♡
 </p>

-My goal is to build something that feels real, structured, autonomous and potentially slightly interactive on a UI I designed
+My goal is to build something that feels real, structured, autonomous and potentially slightly interactive on a UI I designed.

 ## Dashboard

-MarsHSim includes an early browser based monitoring dashboard.
+MarsHSim includes an early browser-based monitoring dashboard.

 The current dashboard is a visual prototype designed to display the simulator's state in a more immersive way than the terminal output.
-It reads simulation data exported to JSON and shows all the important habitat systems and information.
+It reads simulation data exported to JSON and shows the important habitat systems and information.

-The interface is still under active development.
-My current focus is on refining the layout, improving responsiveness, expanding subsystem displays, and eventually adding interactive monitoring and controls.
+**Note:** dashboard development is currently on hold while I focus on the major subsystem rewrite.

 ## Systems:

 #### Atmospheric gases:
-♡ oxygen (o2)
+♡ oxygen (O₂)

-♡ carbon dioxide (co2)
+♡ carbon dioxide (CO₂)

-♡ nitrogen (n2)
+♡ nitrogen (N₂)

-♡ argon (ar)
+♡ argon (Ar)

 #### Core life support: